Bounds on Codes Correcting Adjacent Transpositions: Introduction and preliminaries

 \subsection{Prior work}

-\emph{Binary} codes correcting a fixed number of successive transpositions were analyzed in \cite{kovacevic}.
-Constructions of binary codes correcting a \emph{single} transposition appear in some earlier works as well, e.g., in \cite{kuznetsov+hanvinck,levenshtein+hanvinck}.
-We note that transpositions in binary strings are also known as bit-shifts (or peak-shifts) in the literature and are of relevance in modeling errors in magnetic recording devices.
-Lower bounds on achievable rates of binary codes correcting a given \emph{fraction} of bit-shifts were studied in \cite{kolesnik+krachkovsky,goyal}.
+Asymptotically achievable rates of codes correcting $ t = \tau n $ transpositions have been studied previously only in a few special cases.
+In the binary case ($ q = 2 $), transpositions are also known as bit-shifts or peak-shifts in the literature and are of relevance for modeling errors in magnetic recording devices.
+Lower bounds on achievable rates of binary codes correcting a fraction of $ \tau $ (successively performed) bit-shifts were derived in \cite{kolesnik+krachkovsky,goyal}.
+Over general alphabets, codes correcting all possible patterns of transpositions, for the model studied herein as well as for the more general model where each symbol can be displaced by up to $ \ell $ positions, were studied in \cite{langberg,chee}.
+These code constructions imply lower bounds on the zero-error capacity of the transposition channel or, equivalently, on the largest achievable rate of codes correcting a fraction of $ \tau = \frac{1}{2} $ transpositions.
+In the present paper we provide lower bounds on achievable rates valid for any $ q \geqslant 2 $ and any $ \tau \in [0, \frac{1}{2}] $.

-Zero-error codes, i.e., codes correcting all possible patterns of transpositions, for the model studied herein (as well as for the more general model where each symbol can be displaced by at most $ r $ positions) were studied in \cite{langberg,chee}.
-Binary zero-error codes for the bit-shift channel (with an additional assumption that each $ 1 $ can be shifted by at most $ \ell $ positions) were studied in \cite{shamai+zehavi,krachkovsky}.
-Zero-error codes for closely related timing channels were studied in \cite{kovacevic+popovski,fifo}.
+We mention in this context also the works studying zero-error codes for models that are not equivalent to the model analyzed here, but are closely related to it, namely the binary bit-shift channel (with an additional assumption that each $ 1 $ can be shifted by at most $ \ell $ positions) \cite{shamai+zehavi,krachkovsky} and several types of timing channels \cite{kovacevic+popovski,fifo}.

+As for codes correcting a fixed number of transpositions, constructions and bounds for the binary case were presented in \cite{kovacevic} (for the stronger model with successively performed transpositions/bit-shifts).
+Constructions of binary codes correcting a single transposition appear in some earlier works as well, e.g., in \cite{kuznetsov+hanvinck,levenshtein+hanvinck}.
+In the present paper we obtain asymptotic bounds on the cardinality of optimal $ q $-ary codes correcting $ t $ transpositions, for any $ q \geqslant 2 $ and $ t \geqslant 1 $.

-Codes for models that include other types of errors (such as deletions and substitutions) in addition to transpositions were studied in \cite{abdel-ghaffar,damerau,gabrys,gabrys2,khuat,klove,schulman,wang,ye+ge}.
+Codes for models that include other types of errors in addition to transpositions, e.g., deletions and/or substitutions, were studied in \cite{abdel-ghaffar,chen+hanvinck,damerau,gabrys,gabrys2,khuat,klove,schulman,wang,ye+ge}.

-We emphasize that codes for the \emph{$ q $-ary} transposition channel, which are the focus of the present paper, have not been thoroughly analyzed in the literature.
-There are only several papers dealing with related problems, e.g., \cite{abdel-ghaffar,chee,chen+hanvinck,langberg,ye+ge}.
+Finally, let us mention that transposition errors are also of interest in another scenario where the stored data is represented by a \emph{permutation} on $ \{1, \ldots, n\} $.
+Namely, transposition-correcting codes in the space of all permutations occur naturally in rank modulation schemes for flash memories; see, e.g., \cite{barg+mazumdar}.